Course Guide Table of Contents

 Last Withdrawal Date

-Units1 and 2 and Exam 1 completed and accepted at least three working days before your end date
+Units1 and 2 and Exam 1 completed and accepted at least three working days before the end date or students will be dropped with a grade of W and no refund

 Course End date

-All course work completed and graded at least three working days before your end date
+All course work completed and graded at least three working days before the course end date

 Incomplete option: up to two more months to complete the course

-All of Units 1, 2 and 3 including Exams 1 and 2 successfully completed and graded at least three working days before your end date AND an email from you to me requesting the Incomplete
+All of Units 1, 2 and 3 including Exams 1 and 2 successfully completed and graded at least three working days before the course end date AND an email to me requesting the Incomplete and explaining why it is needed (supporting documentation must be available)

 NOTE: If you submit work that is not, in my opinion, "college level," I will not grade it, so it will not count towards the required pieces of work you need to stay in the course after your W date.
 I may allow you to redo such work, but you will need time to do that, so do not wait until the last minute to post careless work in a hurry; it will be too late to do the necessary revisions to get the work accepted as college level.